GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 - [06/2023] Thrilled to win the runner-up of the 2022-23 INNS Doctoral Dissertation Award!
 - [06/2023] One paper accepted to ACL'23 Clinical NLP workshop.
 - [04/2023] Our work on intersectional fairness is accepted to IJCAI'23 Survey Track.
-- [01/2023] Receiving a gift grant from Cisco Research for the project on Privacy-Preserving GNNs.
+- [01/2023] Receiving a gift grant from Cisco Research for the project on Privacy-Preserving GNNs as a sole PI.
 Thanks, Cisco!